kent-berry/RevatureProject2OnIt/ReadMe.txt

 This backend targets users, tasks tables on the rds using raw json body in the case of post requests

+Please make sure to modify the fields of any post request json body based on the functionality you are testing, you need access to the rds db using dbeaver in order to access ids and other info needed for the manual testing using postman

 The json based backend is currently deployed on the server for receiving post requests on the following endpoints:
  /checkActiveSession
  /register